Alkr04/Albin-Kron-Portfolio/Shellscape/README.md

 ```
 </details>

-The phases themselves inherited from a script that held all the boss's attacks wich inherits from a BasePhase script.
+The phases themselves inherited from a script that held all the boss's attacks which inherits from a BasePhase script.

-It was made early on when we were still planing on have multiple bosses and for that purpose it whuld have worked fine since the BasePhase script culd hold common funktions for all bosses.
-While the attack onse culd hold there more specialised attack funktions. and the actual phase scripts culd hold the logic of when tings happens.
+It was made early on when we were still planning on having multiple bosses and for that purpose it would have worked fine since the BasePhase script could hold common functions for all bosses.
+While the attack ones could hold there more specialised attack funktions. and the actual phase scripts could hold the logic of when things happen.

 <details>